dustin-jw/weeztoberfest/pages/index.md

 ---
-title: Home
+title: Weeztoberfest
-description: This is the home page.
+description: This is the collected works of Weezer in chronological order.
 layout: default
 ---

-# Home Page
+# Weeztoberfest

-This is the home page.
+- Weezer